pixelartexchange/artbase/README.md

   content_type: image/png, content_length:...
 ```

-And in your (local) working directory you will find all downloadedn and saved
+And in your (local) working directory you will find all downloaded and saved
 image files:

 ```